MicrosoftDocs/architecture-center/docs/example-scenario/secrets/secure-refresh-tokens.md

 - fcp
 ---

-# Secure OAuth 2.0 OBO refresh token storage for web services
+# Secure OAuth 2.0 OBO refresh token storage

 When developing web services, you may need to get access and refresh tokens using the [OAuth 2.0 On-Behalf-Of (OBO) flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 The OBO flow serves the use case where an application invokes a service or web API, which in turn needs to call another service or web API.
 OBO propagates the delegated user identity and permissions through the request chain.